Our Work » Nuclear Energy Coalition

 Christie Whitman and WSG partners provided strategic advice and direction to the coalition through weekly meetings and participated in member recruitment.
 Governor Whitman traveled to targeted states each year to give speeches, hold events, and meet with community leaders.
 She did numerous media interviews and authored op-eds to help inform the public and raise awareness, with a particular focus on gaining non-traditional support from minorities, women, and young people.

 Over 4000 organizations and individuals from many different sectors—including health care, academia, minority groups, women’s groups, religious groups, and labor unions— joined the CASEnergy Coalition.
 The Whitman Strategy Group’s efforts with CASEnergy helped build and maintain Americans’ support for U.S. nuclear energy.
-Five new reactors are being or have been built in the United States.
+New reactors are being or have been built in the United States.
 According to recent polls, a majority of Americans continue to favor the use of nuclear energy as one of the ways to provide electricity for the U.S. Nuclear energy is also increasing viewed as a critical component in achieving carbon reduction and clean air goals.